 After having H1N1 in August of 2009, I have an appreciation for just how sick influenza makes you.
 The fever and chills were so intense.

-To prepare: Mix equal parts of the dried herbs.
+To prepare a Fever Tea, mix equal parts of dried yarrow, elder flowers, and peppermint.
 Pour 2 cups of near boiling water over 2 Tbsp herbs.
 Steep 10 minutes.
 Strain.
-Add some honey or maple syrup – this stuff doesn’t taste good but it lowers the fever, makes you sweat, eases headache and joint pain and I truly believe helps you fight off infection faster.
+Add some honey or maple syrup – this stuff doesn't taste good but it lowers the fever, makes you sweat, eases headache and joint pain and I truly believe helps you fight off infection faster.
 Drink 1/4 cup every hour, while awake.

 - Pleurisy root – 10 drops every 2 hours while awake (up to 8 doses)